Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Introduction

-In economics, studies analyzing abortion effects typically exploit changes in abortion legislation for identification and mostly focus on the US \citep[see for instance][]{currie1996restrictions, gruber1999abortion, ananat2007abortion, steingrimsdottir2016reproductive, fischer2018impacts, lindo2020far, miller2020economic}. \cite{myers2017power} uses state-level variation in the access to the oral contraceptive pill and abortions to estimate the impact on fertility and marriage.
-She shows that while legalizing the pill also for minors does not significantly influence these outcomes, abortion legalization had a considerable impact.
-Only a handful of studies have studied variation in abortion legislation in countries other than the US \citep{molland16, pop2006impact}.
-For instance, \cite{clarke2018abortion} examine the effect of abortion on health in Mexico, considering mental health as a secondary outcome.
-Exploiting both progressive and regressive changes in abortion legislation, the authors show that the original legalization resulted in a sharp decline in maternal morbidity but they do not find an effect on mental health in either direction.
-However, the study uses inpatient postpartum depression as the only measure of mental health, making their results rather inconclusive.
-A common limitation of the studies discussed above may be that changes in legislation might be intertwined with changes in stigma, thus potentially violating the identifying assumptions of the differences-in-differences estimation strategy.
-This may be particularly important when mental health is the outcome of interest \citep{biggs2020perceived}.
+In economics, studies analyzing abortion effects typically exploit changes in legislation for identification and focus on the US \citep[see, for instance,][]{currie1996restrictions, gruber1999abortion, ananat2007abortion, steingrimsdottir2016reproductive, fischer2018impacts, lindo2020far, miller2020economic}. \cite{myers2017power} uses state-level variation in access to the contraceptive pill and abortions to estimate the impact on fertility and marriage.
+She shows that while legalizing the pill for minors does not significantly affect these outcomes, abortion legalization had a considerable impact.
+Only a few studies have looked at changes in abortion legislation outside the US \citep{molland16, pop2006impact}. \cite{clarke2018abortion} examine the effect of abortion on health in Mexico, with mental health as a secondary outcome.
+Exploiting both progressive and regressive changes in abortion legislation, they show that the initial legalization resulted in a sharp decline in maternal morbidity but find no effect on mental health in either direction.
+However, the study uses inpatient postpartum depression as the only measure of mental health, limiting the scope of their result.
+A common limitation of the studies discussed above is that changes in legislation might be intertwined with changes in stigma, thus potentially violating the identifying assumption of the DiD estimation strategy.
+This may be particularly important when mental health is the outcome of interest \citep[see][]{biggs2020perceived}.